Index

 Educational Provision in the City

-For the 2022/23 academic year there were 44,349 children and young people attending the city’s educational provision.
-This notional community of school pupils was split across the following types of provision:
+As at October 2024, there were 42,646 children and young people attending the city’s educational provision (excluding independent schools) split into the following types of provision:

 - Nursery schools – 1